rpressiani/distributed-mapreduce-software-testing/README.md

 In order to retrieve the test line coverage information, the Jacoco plugin for Gradle has been used.
 The report are generated as XML files and in order to be processed by Hadoop, they are preprocessed with a Python script that extract the information needed and store it as CSV files.
 The Python script (`XMLTestParser.py`) can be found in the `mapreduce-task` directory.

 After being tested locally, the Map Reduce task has been deployed on AWS EMR.
-The video in which I explain the step followed to do that can be found at:
+The video in which I explain the step followed to do that can be found at: [https://youtu.be/oSY5jLPICxM](https://youtu.be/oSY5jLPICxM)

+### Map Reduce implementation
+The Map Reduce implementation is structured on two separate jobs.
+The Map class of the first job accept as input CSV lines and map the input as <(className, lineNumber), test>.
+The tuples returned by the map are ordered by key.
+The reducer of the first job accumulate in a list all the test values corresponding to each pair (className, lineNumber), so that the result is <(className, lineNumber), [test1, test2, ...]>.

+The second job has been necessary to sort the tuples in descending order by the number of tests that cover each line, as requested in the assignment.
+This could not be done in the first job since at the time the first Map is running the number of the tests that cover a line is now known and the sorting of the tuples is based on the `compareTo` method of the map class.

 ## Usage
 ___